Business Sponsorship Licence

 When you apply for a sponsorship licence, you need to appoint people within your business to manage the sponsorship process.
 The main tool to use is the sponsorship management system (SMS).
 The roles in the SMS includes:

-- authorising officer – a senior and competent person responsible for the actions of staff and representatives who manage the system
+- authorising officer – a senior and competent person responsible for the actions of staff and representatives who use the SMS

-- key contact – your main point of contact with UKVI
+- key contact – your main point of contact with UK Visa and Immigration (UKVI)

 - level 1 user – responsible for all day-to-day management of your licence.